The Menz PB Spezial Pistol

 On 12 April 1928 a new law was promulgated in Germany that required individuals to obtain a permit to buy a gun, and also a license to carry a gun.
 The same law also established a legal framework for firearms manufacture.
 Due to these new restrictions on purchase and ownership of guns, gunmakers began to target sales somewhat more toward police and military than they had previously.
 This was certainly Walther’s goal when they named their new double-action gun the Polizei Pistole (PP) in 1929.
 (I should note, however, that prototypes for the PP began to appear as early as 1925.)
 A shorter version of the PP, the PPK, appeared in 1931.
 The success of both these guns were noted by Walther’s competitors.

-The headline reads “Die neue Polizei- und Beh÷rdenpistole” (the new police and authorities pistol).
+The headline in the above advertisement reads “Die neue Polizei- und Beh÷rdenpistole” (the new police and authorities pistol).
 The description states that the gun is particularly suitable for police, [law enforcement] authorities, and the armed forces; the thumb-operated hammer and safety are special advantages; and there is a loaded cartridge indicator on top of the slide.

 The P&B was a fixed-barrel gun made in two distinct versions: the Model III has an external hammer, whereas the Model IIIA is striker-fired.